bpcvdhelm/Kubespray-4RPI4/README.md

 ## Build
 The build is run with ansible from your desktop/laptop.
 The ansible install job running on your desktop/laptop will prepare node1 as the Kubernetes installing node.
 After that it will run a Kubespray ansible install job on node1.
 There are ansible scripts for implementing Kubernetes-dashboard, the Elasticsearch cluster and Kibana.
 Finaly ansible scripts are available for implementing Filebeat and Metricbeat on each Raspberry Pi.

+## The tasks
+- At first you need to prepare the SD cards for the Pi's.
+Google for instructrions to install Ubuntu LTS on the raspberry PI's.
+- Then login to each ubuntu and configure the wlan0 wifi adapter with netplan.
+You can goolge howto do that or you can have a peek at the 01-prepare.yml file on howto do that.